-In this post, I offer a table that clarified things, listing the various recent CF versions (even those no longer supported) and what Java version they supported, based on what CF update had been applied.
+In this post, I offer a table that clarifies things, listing the various recent CF versions (even those no longer supported) and what (LTS) Java versions they supported, based perhaps on what CF update had been applied.

-The info below is current as of the date of this post, Jan 2021.
-I plan to update it as information changes.
+The info below is current as of the date of the

-FWIW, I originally offered this information within a longer 2019 post on new Java updates that were released then (in Apr 2019), but I’ve pulled this table to stand on its own.
-I will also offer a separate post on my own site with some more details related to all this, as its not specific to any particular Java update:
+FWIW, I originally offered this information within a longer 2019 post about new Java updates released then (in Apr 2019), but I’ve pulled this table to stand on its own.
+Find your cf version below, and see what Java version(s) it may support:

 (if CF2018 update 2

 (if CF11 update 3

 Again, I will update this post as things change over time.

 (As for Java 12, which came out in Mar 2019, note that while CF2016 and 2018 came out with an update that year to support it, that version was only updated until Sep 2019, so it would no longer be appropriate to consider running Java 12 with any CF version.
 The same is true of other Java versions that had short lives, Java 9, 10, 13-16, 18-20.
 Since the release of Java 8, only the releases above have been considered LTS or “long-term support” releases, and Adobe supports only those–and formally only Oracle Java.)

 As for downloading the latest Java installer or archives, see the Adobe CF “downloads” page (which is not for downloading CF, but things related to CF), and specifically the list of Oracle Java installation files that current CF versions support.

 How do I know what JVM version I am currently running?